Statue of Liberty Museum looks to crowdfunding for $10 million

 When the Statue of Liberty needed a boost in 1885, the American people stepped in.
-Now, a new museum showcasing the statue’s history and legacy on Liberty Island is turning to the world for a little help.
+Now, a new Statue of Liberty museum showcasing her history and legacy is turning to the world for a little help.

-The Statue of Liberty Museum is looking to raise the final $10 million of its $100 million construction cost through an Indiegogo crowdfunding campaign called For Lady Liberty, launching on Monday, July 2.
-All donations to toward the ongoing fundraising initiative led by chairwoman and fashion icon Diane von Furstenberg.
+The Statue of Liberty Museum, coming to Liberty Island in 2019, is looking to raise the final $10 million of its $100 million construction cost through an Indiegogo crowdfunding campaign called For Lady Liberty, launching on Monday, July 2.
+All donations will become part of the ongoing fundraising initiative being led by chairwoman Diane von Furstenberg, who immigrated to the U.S. from Belgium and built a storied fashion empire.

 Besides being a fitting gesture to continue the legacy of friendship that inspired France to gift the Statue of Liberty to the U.S. in 1886, the campaign also echoes an important piece of the statue’s own history.